Universal Growth in Production Economies: Inequality

 Since there are infinitely many bad splits, and for every {\em counted bad split} we ignore at most $n$ bad splits, the {\em counted bad splits} are also infinitely many.
 Suppose that these occur at the time sequence $t_1,t_2,\dots$.
 Then as $k\rightarrow \infty$ either $x_j(t_k) \rightarrow 0$ or the total amount goes to zero.
 In either case $q(t_k)$ goes to zero as required. \end{proof}

-\begin{example} Consider an economy with five agents $N = \{1,2,3,4,5\}$.
+The above lemma is in fact optimal, in the sense that picking a subsequence of rounds is important.
+Neither the total amount itself nor the quantity received by $i$ from $j$ need to go to zero as demonstrated by the construction in the next example. \begin{example} Consider an economy with five agents $N = \{1,2,3,4,5\}$.
 The best cycle is among players $1,2, 3$, with $a_{2,1}=a_{3,2}=a_{1,3}=1$, and there is another cycle among players $1,4,5$, with $a_{4,1}=a_{1,5}=1$ and $a_{5,4}=1-\epsilon$ for some $0 < \epsilon <1$.
 Let the initial amount of each goods with agents $1,2,$ and $3$ be one, and that of $4$ and $5$ be zero(note the statement can be made for non-zero but very small amounts too, but the calculations are simpler for zero so we illustrate this scenario).
 Consider the following infinite sequence of splitting rules.

 Starting from the first round, suppose agent $1$ splits her good between agents $2$ and $4$ in $\gamma$ and $(1-\gamma)$ fraction respectively after every three rounds.
 In other words $\beta_{2,1}(1+3k)=\gamma$ for all $k=0,1,...,$ and for the rest of the rounds $\beta_{2,1}(t)=1$.
 For all other agents, there is only one successor and hence no splitting.
 It is easy to see that the amount of good produced by agent $1$ in time $t$, call it $x_1(t)$ is,